viennguyenbkdn/Celestia_DAS_Monitoring_Setup/README.md

 ### 1. Briefly Introduction
 - This repo is used to setup Monitoring tool of Celestia DAS node that includes
   + Input data:
-    * Celestia DA node metrics
+    * Celestia DA node metrics collected by Otelcol and script
     * Current status of monitored DA node
     * Current status of hardware of DA node
   + Output